Project

 People say that's working, I'm not sure what prevents that from turning into an actual tagged release of ruby-debug19, rather than requiring building of unreleased gem sources.
 But one way or another, lots of developers are hurting from loss of ruby-debug.

-Updated by janvarwig (Jan Varwig) about 12 years ago
+Updated by janvarwig (Jan Varwig) over 12 years ago

 Are there any news on this issue?